adamingwersen/CA/README.md

 The R-scrips:

-Custom solutions for scraping facebook-profiles for all candidates of the 3 main parties; Conservatives, Liberals & ...
+Custom solutions for scraping facebook-profiles for all candidates of the 3 main parties; Conservatives, Liberals & Democrats.
 All facebook profiles which are public are used with the Facebook API to gather all posts and do sematics.